InjectiveLabs/injective-protocol-specification/derivatives/keyterms.md

 ### **Liquidation **
 When an account's **NAV** becomes negative, all of its positions are subject to liquidation, i.e. the forced closure of the position due to a minimum collateral requirement being breached.
 ### **Liquidation Penalty**
 The liquidation penalty is a fixed percentage defining the value of the liquidated position that is paid out.
-Each market can define its own liquidation penalty (e.g. 5% in the example below) but every market's liquidation penalty must be greater than the global minimum liquidation penalty.
+Each market can define its own liquidation penalty (e.g. 3% in the example below) but every market's liquidation penalty must be greater than the global minimum liquidation penalty.
 $$
-penalty = 0.05
+penalty = 0.03
 $$
-### **Minimum Margin**
-The minimum margin refers to the minimum amount of margin that a single contract must have at all times and is defined as:
+### **Initial Margin Requirement**

+When a position is first created, the amount of collateral supplied as margin must satisfy the initial margin requirement.
+This margin requirement is stricter than the maintenance margin requirement and exists in order to reduce the risk of immediate liquidation.
 $$
-minMargin = P_{index} \cdot  penalty
+initialMarginRatio=penalty+initialMarginRatioFactor
 $$
-### **Initial Margin**
-The initial minimum margin defines an additional component of the minimum margin requirement that every position in a given market must satisfy when first created.
-This requirement is stricter than the minimum margin requirement and exists in order to prevent unnecessary liquidation.

-Each market can define its own initial margin (e.g. 0.5 in the example below) but every market's margin ratio must be greater than the global minimum margin ratio.
+Upon position creation, each long contract must satisfy the following margin requirement:
 $$
-initialMargin=penalty+initialMarginFactor=0.05
+\frac{margin_{long}}{quantity} \geq P_{contract}\cdot initialMarginRatio
 $$
-Upon position creation, each long and short being matched must satisfy the following:
+and each short contract must satisfy the following margin requirement:
 $$
-\frac{margin_{long}}{quantity} \geq P_{contract}\cdot initialMargin
+\frac{margin_{short}}{ quantity} \geq (2\cdot P_{index}-P_{contract})\cdot initialMarginRatio
 $$

-$$
-\frac{margin_{short}}{ quantity} \geq (2\cdot P_{index}-P_{contract})\cdot initialMargin
-$$
+{% hint style="info" %}
 By doing so the net margin deposited is invariant with respect to the **Contract Price** (which is determined by by the p2p market) and only changes with respect to the **Index Price**, satisfying the following:
 $$
 \frac{margin_{long}+margin_{short}}{quantity} \geq 2\cdot P_{index}\cdot initialMargin
 $$

+{% endhint %}

-### **NAV**
+### **Maintenance Margin Requirement**

-Net asset value of an account, important to differentiate from NPV.
-Used mainly for liquidation or dispute calculation.
-Follows the following formula:
+The maintenance margin requirement refers to the minimum amount of margin that a position must maintain after being established.
+If this requirement is breached, the position is subject to liquidation.

+Throughout the lifetime of a position, each long contract must satisfy the following margin requirement:
 $$
-NAV = \sum_{positions} (margin + quantity\cdot (NPV - minMargin))
+\frac{margin_{long}}{quantity} \geq P_{contract}\cdot penalty
 $$
-### **Liquidation Fee**
-The fee that a liquidated position pays.
-The proceeds from liquidation fees are split between the liquidator and insurance fund.
+and each short contract must satisfy the following margin requirement:
 $$
-liquidationFee =penalty\cdot P_{index} \cdot quantity
+\frac{margin_{short}}{ quantity} \geq (2\cdot P_{index}-P_{contract})\cdot penalty
 $$

+{% hint style="info" %}
+NOTE: At a given point in time, the $$margin_{long}$$ and $$margin_{short}$$ values reflect the net margin values of each position after all funding fees have been paid.

+{% endhint %}

 ### **Clawback**
 A clawback event occurs when a threshold number of accounts cannot be liquidated with a net-zero final payout.
 In practice, this happens when a chain reaction of unidirectional liquidation cannot be liquidated with the position margin due to volatility or lack of liquidity.